NEKR1D/PC-OPTIMIZATION/README.md

   - SATA/NVME Controllers // E-cores 8-15

 > [!NOTE]
-> - Core 0 - Do not use this threads on this core.
-Typically the default threads for all devices IRQ/MSI, also in many cases already has significant usage by OS, applications and games.
+> - Core 0 - Do not use any threads on this core.
+Typically the default interrupt threads for all devices IRQ/MSI, also in many cases already has significant usage by OS, applications and games.

 ***